the-engine-room/2016-retro/index.md

 ### Amnesty International Decoders

-What we did: We worked with Amnesty International to integrate microtasking into their research and advocacy strategy.
+What we did: We worked with Amnesty International in a Matchbox partnership to integrate microtasking into their research and advocacy strategy.

 The problem:  In a world with ever increasing amounts of information being produced, finding relevant data is increasingly difficult.
 Could Amnesty International’s volunteer network provide an answer?

 Microtasking.
 What and why.
 Microtasking splits up jobs into small tasks that can be distributed to many people over the internet.
 It’s particularly suited for tasks that humans do better than computers, such as recognising the content of an image.
 In human rights research, however, nothing is simple.
 How can you distil binary answers from nuanced, complex themes like torture, gender violence or unlawful imprisonment?

 The process: Using desk research and interviews, we identified the people, tools, and processes that already work.
-We distilled this into a concise ‘report’ on microtasking that is publicly accessible in our Library.
+We distilled this into a concise ‘report’ on microtasking that is publicly accessible in our [Library](https://library.theengineroom.org/microtasking/).
 We then facilitated a two-day workshop for a needs and opportunities analysis, and built a pilot project using our Matchbox process in association with Alt-Click.
-Amnesty Decoders was launched.
+[Amnesty Decoders](https://decoders.amnesty.org/) was launched.

-The outcome: Amnesty Decoders gave volunteers a new, meaningful way to combat human rights abuses.
+The outcome: [Amnesty Decoders](https://decoders.amnesty.org/) gave volunteers a new, meaningful way to combat human rights abuses.
 Over 6000 digital volunteers digitised key information from Amnesty’s Urgent Action archive in less than a month.
 And using the pilot process we helped them develop, they sorted 150,000 square kilometres of satellite footage in under a week.

 >“I am forever grateful to The Engine Room team for helping take Amnesty Decoders off the ground.
 We had a good understanding of what we needed to achieve – a new, innovative way to engage digital volunteers in human rights research.
 The least clear part was how to get there in the most efficient way.
 Through a series of hands on workshops and research, The Engine Room helped the Amnesty team define the project scope and framework, understand what is possible ensuring we learn from other similar initiatives, assess available technologies and crystallise our ideas into a focused pilot project.”
 Milena Marin,
 Amnesty International

-### Cape Town Rep Sprint
+### Cape Town Replication Sprint: Extractive License Databases

 The problem: The extractives industry operates with little oversight.
 Mining companies regularly collude with corrupt government officials, hide their profits from taxation, and operate without respect to the communities affected by their work.
 How can we track these activities and hold the leaders of these companies to account?
 How can we help activists who don’t have the time or skills to make the most of existing data and technology?